emmericp/ixy/README.md

 # Features
-* Driver for Intel NICs in the `ixgbe` family (e.g., Intel X520/82599)
+* Driver for Intel NICs in the `ixgbe` family, i.e., the 82599ES family (aka Intel X520)
-* Less than 1000 lines of C code for the full framework *including the driver*
+* Less than 1000 lines of C code for a packet forwarder including the whole driver
 * No kernel modules needed
 * Simple API with memory management, similar to DPDK, easier to use than APIs based on a ring interface (e.g., netmap)
 * Support for multiple device queues and multiple threads
-* Super fast, easily achieves 12 Mpps (million packets per second) per CPU core (TODO: why isn't it faster?)
+* Super fast, can forward > 25 million packets per second on a single 3.0 GHz CPU core
 * Super simple to use: no dependencies, no annoying drivers to load, bind, or manage - see step-by-step tutorial below
 * BSD license